MicrosoftDocs/win32/desktop-src/WES/message-compiler--mc-exe-.md

 <span id="-u"></span><span id="-U"></span>**-u**
 </dt> <dd>

-Use this argument to specify that the *filename* input file contains Unicode content.
+Use this argument to specify that the *filename* input file contains UTF-16LE content.
 The default is ANSI content.

 </dd> <dt>

 <span id="-U"></span><span id="-u"></span>**-U**
 </dt> <dd>

-Use this argument to specify that the messages in the output .bin file should be Unicode (this is the default).
+Use this argument to specify that the messages in the output .bin file should be Unicode.
+This is the default.

 </dd> <dt>